 - Financing specials: Many dealerships offer financing specials, incentives or rebates on their website.
 Interested buyers should ask about competitive interest rates, cash-back rebates, loyalty programs and bonus cash programs.

-- Manufacturer qualified mechanics: Auto dealerships employee mechanics that have received specialized manufacturer training for working on the make of vehicle that is sold at the dealership.
+- Manufacturer qualified mechanics: Auto dealerships employ mechanics that have received specialized manufacturer training for working on the make of vehicle sold at the dealership.
 Manufacturer training is also offered to the service department’s support staff, including service managers and advisors.

 - Service relationship: Consumers who get their vehicles regularly serviced with their dealership can build a relationship with the service department, allowing them to better track a vehicle's service history.
 People can get specific service time frames and accurate diagnostic information from a dealership’s service center.

 - Warranties: Another advantage of an on-site dealership service center is the fact that they honor manufacturer and extended warranty coverage free of charge, as opposed to a local repair shop who could charge a deductible.

 - Shop around: Dealer service centers are usually spotless, filled with master mechanics and have state of the art equipment.
 This all equates to a high expense for the dealership that is then passed down to you, the consumer.
 Sometimes you can get the same service at smaller locations for a lower price, so if you are forced to pay for repairs out-of-pocket, make sure to get quotes for the same repairs elsewhere.

 Dealership online features

 An auto dealership’s website is great to look over before visiting the dealership in person.
 Interested buyers can find information on inventory, pricing, vehicle features, financing options, daily specials and more.
 Vehicle owners can even schedule service appointments or order parts online.